 T227 Arts Marketing

 Obtain a total of 4 modular credits from the prescribed range of modules offered by RP's Schools and Centre.

 Any three other subjects

-Note: To be eligible for selection, you must also have sat for one subject listed in the 1st group of relevant subjects and another different subject listed in the 2nd group of relevant subjects for the ELR2B2-A Aggregate Type.
+To be eligible for selection, you must also have sat for one subject listed in the first group of relevant subjects and another different subject listed in the second group of relevant subjects for the ELR2B2-A Aggregate Type.